Rome off the beaten path: an oxymoron, perhaps?

 Quartiere Coppedè isn’t necessarily a place you need to spend very long in, but as far as hidden gems in Rome go, it sure is a fascinating one.

-Home to the Pyramid of Caius Cestius, the Non-Catholic Cemetery, the delicious (and fairly local) Testaccio Market, and a beautiful, tree-filled piazza, Testaccio is a great neighborhood to check out if you would like to get off the beaten path in Rome and still be surrounded by interesting treasures.
+Home to the Pyramid of Caius Cestius, the Non-Catholic Cemetery, the delicious (and fairly local) Testaccio Market, and a beautiful, tree-filled piazza, Testaccio is a delightful place to spend your time.

 Getting Around Rome Off the Beaten Path